 July 26, 2021Blogs

 It’s time for organizations to look at encouraging the culture of regular feedback and benefit from it.
-At times, it can be difficult to give feedback, and the same goes when we have to take feedback.
+At times, it can be challenging to give feedback, and the same goes when we have to take feedback.

 Giving feedback to employees as part of the yearly assessment and evaluation process can get difficult for the supervisor and the individual.
 It is natural for people to be uncomfortable receiving feedback during the assessment period while they are anxious about the appraisal and, in many instances, end up in disagreement and debate.